- Rapid Reference 🚀

-- About a dozen scoring systems are available to predict outcomes.
-However, it's unclear what the role of scoring systems should be, compared to clinician judgement.
-I'm unaware of prospective evidence that any score is superior to clinical judgement.
+- Numerous scoring systems are available to predict outcomes.
+However, it's unclear whether scoring systems add substantively to clinical judgement.

-- APACHE-II score seems to be the best scoring system, with scores >7 predicting severe acute pancreatitis.
-Unfortunately its performance is far from perfect, with sensitivity of 65% and specificity of 76% for severe pancreatitis (APACHE-II calculator).
+- APACHE-II score might be the best scoring system, with scores >7 predicting severe acute pancreatitis [organ failure(s) persisting >48 hours].
+Unfortunately, its performance is far from perfect (with sensitivity of 65% and specificity of 76%).🧮

-- The Ranson score can't be fully calculated for 48 hours, so it plays no meaningful role in up-front risk stratification.
+- The Ranson score can't be calculated until after 48 hours, so it plays no role in up-front risk stratification.

-- Respiratory insufficiency (e.g. significant tachypnea or increased work of breathing).
+- Significant tachypnea or increased work of breathing.

 general principle- pancreatoseptic equivalence